 Symbolism of Tsagaan Sar

 The term Tsagaan Sar means “White Moon” in Mongolian and refers to the first day of the year in the Mongolian solar-lunar calendar when the new moon rises.
-Although the date changes every year, the Mongolian system of combining solar and lunar calendars keeps Tsagaan Sar always in winter.
+Although the date changes every year, the Mongolian system of combining solar and lunar calendars keeps Mongolian New Year always in winter.
 Tibet, which uses the same calendar, celebrates Lhosar or Tibetan New Year on the same date.
-Just like Chinese New Year, in 2020 Tsagaan Sar falls under the sign of the Earth Pig.
+Just like Chinese New Year, in 2020 Tsagaan Sar falls under the sign of the Iron Rat.

 The night before Tsagaan Sar is called Bituun, Mongolian for new moon, which stands symbol for a renaissance of all things in the coming year.
 That’s when people clean their homes, barns and stables, and burn candles to symbolise Buddhist enlightenment.
 Also, any outstanding debts are expected to be settled before Bituun.